 If a student feels the Program is not in compliance with the JRCCVT Standards, a complaint must be submitted, in writing, to the Program Director along with documentation for the complaint.
-The Chairperson of the Department of Allied Health Sciences, Program Director, and Clinical Coordinator will review the complaint and respond to the student within three (3) working days of receipt.
-If the student is not satisfied with the response, he/she has the right to contact the JRCCVT.
+The Chairperson of the Allied Health Sciences Department, Program Director, and Clinical Coordinator will review the complaint and respond to the student within five (5) business days of receipt.
+If the student is not satisfied with the response, the student has the right to contact the JRCCVT.